MBrouns/PyRaft/README.md

 **Note: This is not production ready software**

 # Why?
-This project was built during the [http://dabeaz.com/raft.html](week long rafting-trip course) offered by David Beazley
+This project was built during the [week long rafting-trip course](http://dabeaz.com/raft.html) offered by David Beazley

 # PyRaft
 An implementation of the Raft Distributed Concensus Protocol in Python